Vaultka (VKA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Vaultka Historical Price

-According to the latest data gathered on Vaultka live price page, the current price of Vaultka is 0.00821859USD.
-The circulating supply of Vaultka(VKA) is 41.26M VKA , giving it a market capitalization of $339.13K.
+According to the latest data gathered on Vaultka live price page, the current price of Vaultka is 0.0096869USD.
+The circulating supply of Vaultka(VKA) is 41.30M VKA , giving it a market capitalization of $398.89K.

 The Vaultka Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VKA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.